henbow/MySQL-DB-Manager/README.md

 MySQL-DB-Manager
 ================

-Just another DB Manager for MySQL.
-I use this DB Manager in my projects that doesn't use frameworks like CodeIgniter
+DB Manager for MySQL with Active Record (but still limited).
+I use this DB Manager in several of my PHP projects.